-- Mar 16 1861 Civil War: Arizona Territory votes to leave the Union. - Mar 16 1865 Civil War: Battle of Averasboro, NC " The mighty army of Union General William T. Sherman encounters its most significant resistance as it tears through the Carolinas on its way to join General Ulysses Grant's army at Petersburg, Virginia.
+• Mar 16 1865 - Civil War: Battle of Averasboro, North Carolina " the mighty army of Union General William T. Sherman encounters its most significant resistance as it tears through the Carolinas on its way to join General Ulysses Grant's army at Petersburg, Virginia.
 Confederate General William Hardee tried to block one wing of Sherman's force, commanded by Henry Slocum, but the motley Rebel force was swept aside at the Battle of Averasboro, North Carolina.